 - being good moral persons

-- their life practice/faith to be.
+- their life practice/faith.

 A typical Heavenly being, although not Enlightened nor fully Enlightened, will have sound wisdom, good moral conduct, and enough mental discipline to be there.